OVS-Knife/knifely-temp/src/pages/projects/index.md

 ---
 templateKey: projects-page
-title: Blog
+title: Info
-heading: Knifely Blog
+heading: Learn More
 subheading: Find more information on Knifely below
 ---